mikhashev/personal-context-manager/use-cases/engineering-development/README.md

-# How to Use Your Engineering Development Context File
+# How to Use Your Adaptive Engineering Context File

-This README provides step-by-step instructions for using your personal context file to enhance AI interactions for engineering tasks and development work.
+This README provides step-by-step instructions for using your adaptive engineering context file to enhance AI interactions across various engineering disciplines.

-## What is the Engineering Development Context File?
+## What is the Adaptive Engineering Context File?

-The engineering development context file is a structured JSON document that helps AI systems understand:
+The adaptive engineering context file is a structured JSON document that:

+- Automatically adapts to your specific engineering discipline
-- Your engineering background, skills, and experience
+- Helps AI systems understand your background, skills, and experience
-- Your current projects and technical challenges
+- Provides information about your current projects and technical challenges
-- Your cognitive strengths and preferred learning strategies
+- Maps your cognitive strengths and preferred learning strategies
-- Your development environment and technical constraints
+- Documents your development environment and technical constraints
-- How to analyze problems using multiple mental models and frameworks
+- Includes mental models and frameworks for analyzing engineering problems

-The file is designed to make AI interactions more personalized, relevant, and effective for engineering work across multiple disciplines.
+The file is designed to make AI interactions more personalized, relevant, and effective for engineering work across multiple disciplines including software, mechanical, electrical, civil, aerospace, chemical, biomedical, environmental, industrial, and systems engineering.

 ## Quick Start Guide

 ### 1. Personalize Your Context File

-- Open the [engineering_development_context_template.json](engineering_development_context_template.json) file in any text editor
+- Open the [adaptive_engineering_context_template.json](adaptive_engineering_context_template.json) file in any text editor
-- Replace all placeholders in [brackets] with your specific information or ask AI to do it in dialogue later
+- Replace all placeholders in [brackets] with your specific information
-- Pay special attention to:
+- At minimum, fill out:
+  - Your name and engineering discipline
-  - Your engineering experience and primary role
+  - Experience level and primary role
-  - Current projects and technical environment
+  - Current project information
-  - Learning style and cognitive preferences
-  - Engineering approach and skill inventory
+  - Key tools and technologies you use
+- For the richest experience, complete as many sections as possible

-### 2. Share with AI at the Start of Development Sessions
+### 2. Share with AI at the Start of Sessions

 ```
 Hello!
-I'd like to share my personal context file to help you provide more personalized engineering support.
+I'd like to share my adaptive engineering context file to help you provide more personalized support for my engineering work.

-[Paste the entire JSON file here] or attach as file
+[Paste the entire JSON file here or attach as file]

-Please confirm you've received this context and will use it to guide our engineering session.
+Please confirm you've received this context and will use it to guide our session.
 ```

-### 3. Use Transparency Features to Understand AI Reasoning
+### 3. Let AI Detect Your Engineering Discipline

-The context file includes transparency features that can help you understand how the AI is using your context:

-- **Standard Transparency** (default): The AI will tell you which parts of your context it plans to use before answering
-- **Full Transparency**: Adds verification of which context elements were actually used
-- **Minimal Transparency**: Only uses inline citations when referencing your context

-To change the transparency level, update the `activation_levels.current_setting` value in your context file.
+The context file includes a comprehensive database of terminology, tools, and challenges for 10 different engineering disciplines.
+The AI will:

+- Automatically detect your discipline from your questions and context file
+- Adapt its responses to use appropriate terminology and concepts
+- Focus on challenges relevant to your specific field
+- Track the detected discipline in the metadata section

+If you work across multiple disciplines, the AI will adjust based on the specific questions you ask.

 ### 4. Ask Engineering Questions That Leverage Your Context